[class Chondrichthyes subclass Elasmobranchii superorder

 Attribution-ShareAlike 3.0 Unported.

 Shark does not cook at all like other fish.
-Modern fish cook so quickly
+Modern bony fish cook so

-and flake apart because they have none of the connective tissue land animals
+quickly and flake apart because they have very little of the connective

-The only other noted danger from sharks is that, being top predators, they tend to have a higher mercury content than prey fish.
+Sharks, being top predators, tend to have a higher mercury content than prey fish.
 This is considered a danger mainly to the fetuses of pregnant women, though the FDA admits their recommended limits are a shot in the dark without substantial relevant scientific data.
 The only substantial data I know of is the Seychelles Study (1) where no effect on child development was found in a population that eats 10 times as much fish as Americans do.
-From this I conclude moderate shark consumption is safe.
+There may also an issue with high concentrations of the neurotoxin BMAA, found in shark fins, and which may contribute to Dementia.

 Shark cartilage has been claimed to fight cancerous tumors by slowing the growth of new blood vessels needed to supply the tumor.
 Most studies on this have been informal and inconclusive.
 Better studies are under way but most have so far shown no benefit.
 One study reported that a liquid extract had a positive effect but solid forms did not.